Detailed information on hives, including what food and medicines commonly cause them.

 Chronic urticaria.
 These are hives that keep coming back, with no known cause.

-You can also develop hives from certain infections and insect stings.
+You can also develop hives from stress, certain infections, animal dander, materials such as latex, and insect stings.
 They can also be a sign of a more serious health problem, such as liver disease.

 What are the symptoms of hives?